Justice and the Good Life

-After Athen's defeat in the Peloponnesian War (431–404 BCE), instead of destroying Athens, Sparta installed a regime of anti-democratic Athenian aristocrats who became known as the "Thirty Tyrants" (τριάκοντα τύραννοι).
+After Athen's defeat in the Peloponnesian War (431-404 BCE), instead of destroying Athens, Sparta installed a regime of anti-democratic Athenian aristocrats who became known as the "Thirty Tyrants" (Τριάκοντα Τύραννοι).
 They brutally suppressed the opposition.
 Lysias and Polemarchus (who supported the democracy) were arrested, their property and the shield factory were seized, Polemarchus was executed, and Lysias escaped to Megara (Against Eratosthenes 12-20).
 Lysias says that one of the Thirty, Melobius, in his greed and brutality, ripped the gold earrings from the ears of Polemarchus's wife (Against Eratosthenes 19 ).
-Polemarchus appeals to the poet Simonides (who died about the time of Socrates' birth) to say what justice is (Republic I.331e).
-Polemarchus says that justice is giving each man his due, that to one's enemies what is due is harm, and that to one's friends what is due is benefit.
+Polemarchus appeals to the poet Simonides (who died about the time of Socrates' birth) to say what justice is.
+He says that justice is giving each man what he is owed.